nate-s/quboWFC/README.md

 ## QUBO applied to procedural generation (WFC)

-Let’s first lay out a simple WFC problem.
-We have
+As it relates to procedural generation in video games, using WFC we have:

   1) An empty grid map
   2) A set of tiles we can place in each grid space
   3) A set of adjacency rules dictating what tiles can be placed next to one another

+How can we formulate this as a QUBO?

-What we are going to do is define a set of binary variables that correspond to a decision to place a _single tile type_ in a _single map space_.
+First, we define a set of binary variables that correspond to a decision to place a _single tile type_ in a _single map space_.
 We will be using the following set of 16 tiles to generate a dungeon:

 (Show 16 tiles with corresponding qubits $$x_1$$ through $$x_{16}$$)

 For each empty space in the map we are trying to decide which of these 16 tiles we want to place.
-We therefor assign a binary variable to each tile type for each map space.
-In an [8x8] size map with 16 tiles this yields 1024 binary variables.
-On a standard computer each of these variables can be represented by the smallest unit possible, a bit.
-Since we will be running this on something called a _digital annealer_, which approximates quantum hardware, we will instead represent these variables with a _quantum bit_ (a qubit).
-We will define a qubit in our problem as $$x_{i,j,k}$$ corresponding to a tile type K placed at map coordinate [i,j].
-Any problem set up as a QUBO will return a binary vector whose _qubits_ represent the minimum/maximum energy of the optimization problem set up by the __Q__ matrix.
-To do this for proc gen WFC we need to develop 2 constraints:
+We therefore assign a binary variable to each tile type for each map space.
+In this problem we will define the binary variable $$x_{i,j,k}$$ as the decision to place type K placed at map coordinate [i,j].
+In an [8x8] sized map with 16 tile types this yields 1024 binary variables.

+On a standard computer a binary variable is represented by a _bit_.
+A quantum computer uses bits as well, but distinguishes them from traditional computers by calling them _quantum bits_ (qubits).
+A qubit is different from a bit, and leverages quantum physics principles to do things I am unqualified to explain at the moment.
+For us to run our QUBO problem on a _digital annealer_ we will assign a _qubit_ to each of our 1024 binary variables.
+The annealer will return a binary vector whose qubits represent the solution to the optimization problem formed by the constraint matrix __Q__.
+To do this for WFC we need to develop 2 constraints:

   1) We cannot place more than 1 tile per map coordinate
   2) A tile can only be placed next to a valid neighboring tile